Marina Hyde: The Guardian

 Since 2000, Hyde has worked for The Guardian, at first writing the newspaper's Diary column.
-She contributes three columns a week: one on sport, one on celebrity, and one which is typically about politics.
-Her sport column appears on Thursday; her celebrity column is entitled Lost in Showbiz and appears in the G2 supplement each Friday.
-She has a regular serious column in the main section of The Guardian on Saturday, as well as a column in the "Weekend" supplement, in which she parodies a celebrity diary entry.
-This is entitled A Peek at the Diary of..., which ends in the sign-off, "As seen by Marina Hyde".
-Hyde was nominated as Columnist of the Year in the 2010 British Press Awards.
+She was nominated as Columnist of the Year in the 2010 British Press Awards.

 Elton John unsuccessfully sued The Guardian for libel in relation to Hyde's spoof diary column "A peek at the diary of...
 'Sir Elton John'", published in July 2008.
 Mr Justice Tugendhat ruled that the "irony" and "teasing" did not amount to defamation.
 Hyde published a follow-up diary of Elton John in 2009.

 In November 2011, The Guardian apologised to The Sun newspaper for an article in which Hyde had falsely alleged the newspaper had visited the home of a member of the legal team of the Leveson Inquiry.
 In the front-page story Hyde had accused The Sun of "blowing a giant raspberry at Lord Justice Leveson’s inquiry".
-The Sun's then managing editor Richard Caseby sent a toilet roll accompanied by "a squalid note" to Guardian editor Alan Rusbridger after Hyde's false story.
+The Sun's then managing editor Richard Caseby sent a toilet roll accompanied by "a squalid note" to the then Guardian editor Alan Rusbridger after Hyde's false story.